 8. Sex after miscarriage:

 Try to avoid sex in the first two weeks after miscarriage as you should allow your body to heal.
 Wait for the bleeding to stop and give your cervix enough time to contract and close.
 Talk to your doctor before you begin to plan a family again.
-Use a contraceptive if you are not looking to become pregnant anytime soon (12).
+Use contraception if you do not intend to become pregnant anytime soon (9).

 Mental health after miscarriage: